Dronedarone (By mouth)

 MultaqThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to dronedarone, if you are pregnant or breastfeeding, or if you had liver or lung problems caused by amiodarone (another heart rhythm medicine).
+Do not use it if you had an allergic reaction to dronedarone, if you are pregnant or breastfeeding, if you had liver or lung problems caused by amiodarone (another heart rhythm medicine), or if you have certain blood circulation or heart problems.
+Ask your doctor about these problems.

 How to Use This Medicine: